Quantum $(r,\delta)$-Locally Recoverable BCH and Homothetic-BCH Codes: Introduction

 We look for {\it quantum} $(r,\delta)$-LRCs and, thus, we desire that our supporting classical codes be not only $(r,\delta)$-LRC but also Euclidean or Hermitian dual-containing.
 Theorem \ref{qlrcbch} restricts our previous conditions on $\Delta$ to reach the objective.

 As mentioned, there is a definition of optimal quantum $(r,\delta)$-LRCs when the quantum codes are pure.
 By considering specific families of sets $\Delta$ as introduced in the before results, in Theorems \ref{4-5-japo} and \ref{jap-s-3}, and Corollary \ref{BCHER}, we show parameters of optimal pure quantum $(r,\delta)$-LRCs.
 Even more, evaluating at multivariate polynomials, optimal codes with larger lengths are obtained, see Theorem \ref{teomonomial}.
-Note that our codes have different parameters of the specific families of optimal codes supplied in the literature, \cite{QMP-1, QMP-3, QMP-2}.
+Note that our codes have different parameters of the specific families of optimal codes supplied in the literature, \cite{QMP-1, QMP-3, QMP-2, QMP-4, QMP-5}.
 In particular we provide binary and ternary optimal pure quantum $(r,\delta)$-LRCs with unbounded length.
-Table \ref{tab:quantum-lrcs} in page \pageref{tab:quantum-lrcs} lists parameters of quantum $(r,\delta)$-LRCs brought by our proposed constructions.
+Table \ref{tab:quantum-lrcs1} in page \pageref{tab:quantum-lrcs1} lists parameters of quantum $(r,\delta)$-LRCs brought by our proposed constructions.
+Moreover, the sets of realizable parameters of QLRCs by the previous researches are summarized in Tables \ref{tab:quantum-lrcs2} to \ref{tab:quantum-lrcs6}.
+From the tables, one can see that many new parameters can be realized, particularly over small quantum alphabets.
+Since quantum memory in the current quantum computers are mostly binary or ternary, our new constructions significantly extend available parameters of quantum $(r,\delta)$-LRCs applicable to them.

 We conclude with a brief outline of the paper.
 Section \ref{preli} reviews important concepts for our study related to classical error-correcting codes ($\{1\}$-affine variety, BCH and H-BCH codes, and local recoverability) and quantum codes (stabilizer codes, relation between quantum and classical LRCs, and optimality of pure quantum LRCs).
 The main results of the paper appear in Section \ref{LA3}.
 Subsection \ref{Subs31} introduces sets $\Delta$ for which we are able to determine parameters and $(r,\delta)$-locality of the Euclidean and Hermitian dual codes of the subfield-subcodes $\mathcal{S}_\Delta^{R,\mathfrak{q}}$.
 Subsection \ref{sect32} states conditions for the above dual codes to be Euclidean or Hermitian dual-containing giving rise to quantum codes.
 To finish, Section \ref{LA4}, supported in the results in Section \ref{LA3}, provides several families of new optimal pure quantum $(r,\delta)$-LRCs.